greenelab/deep-review/sections/03_categorize.md

 @tag:Rajkomar2017_radiographs @tag:Lakhani2017_radiography].
 All these
 studies demonstrate successful transfer of features learnt from natural image datasets, such as ImageNet [@tag:Russakovsky2015_imagenet].
 Rajkomar et al.
-[@tag:Rajkomar2017_radiographs] showed that although a deep CNN trained on natural images can boost radiology image classification performance, target task required either re-training the initial model from scratch with special pre-processing or fine-tuning of the whole network on radiographs with heavy data augmentation to avoid overfitting.
+[@tag:Rajkomar2017_radiographs] showed that a deep CNN trained on natural images can boost performance in radiology image classification.
+However, the target task required either re-training the initial model from scratch with special pre-processing or fine-tuning of the whole network on radiographs with heavy data augmentation to avoid overfitting.
 Shin et al. [@tag:Shin2016_cad_tl] compared various deep network architectures, dataset characteristics, and training procedures for computer tomography-based (CT) abnormality detection.
 They concluded that in case of three-dimensional data networks as deep as 22